tootedom/related/README.md

 ## JVM Options and Configuration Defaults #

 The default configuration for indexing and searching are based on a 1GB heap (-Xmx1024m -Xms1024m) configuration.

-The application configuration
+It is for this default configuration that the below JVM options and Heap configuration is specified.

 The specific recommended (tested against) JVM options for searching and indexing are listed below (jdk7 - the following options *WILL NOT* work on jdk6).
 The JVM options slightly differ between searching and indexing.
 The common options are listed and then the differences listed:

 ### Common options for Web Applications